Michelangelo Sosnowitz: Career

 Michelangelo began playing the piano at the age of five.
-His first published music happened in High School for a PBS Documentary called Oysters in the Long Island Sound in 1992.
-Also in 1992 Michelangelo won the Connecticut Songwriting Competition in its first year of inception.
-In 1993 and 1994 Michelangelo went to the Berkshire Theatre Festival and wrote songs and score for the Children's Theater.
-Michelangelo attended New York University studying at the Tisch School of the Arts and began composing music for student films, winning Best Score at the First Run Film Festival in 1996 for the film Soldier Boy and 1997 for the film Spirit.
-As a composer Michelangelo wrote music for pop/rock bands featured on Satellite radio and Internet radio as well as numerous television commercials ranging from Animal Planet, Acuvue, Mercedes Benz, Tervis Tumbler, Garnier Fructis and Street King (drink).
+His first published music happened in High School for a PBS Documentary called Oysters in the Long Island Sound.
+Also while in High School, Michelangelo won the Connecticut Songwriting Competition for his song Standing in the Snow.
+Michelangelo went to the Berkshire Theatre Festival and wrote songs and score for the Children's Theater.
+Michelangelo attended New York University studying at the Tisch School of the Arts and began composing music for student films, winning Best Score at the First Run Film Festival for the film Soldier Boy and for the film Spirit.
+As a composer Michelangelo wrote music for pop/rock bands featured on Satellite radio and Internet radio as well as numerous television commercials ranging from Animal Planet, Acuvue, Mercedes-Benz, Tervis Tumbler, Garnier Fructis Cinnamon Toast Crunch and Street King (drink).
 Michelangelo also wrote extensive music for CONCACAF including their Champion's League theme and Gold Cup theme as well as stingers and promos.